-A trust is one way to designate ownership over property and ensure that your beneficiaries receive the property you want to give them.
+A trust is one way to designate ownership over property and arrange for your beneficiaries to receive the property you want to give them.

-In making a trust, a trustor transfers ownership of property to another person or organization called the trustee, who will manage the property for another person, the beneficiary.
+In making a trust, a trustor transfers property ownership to another person or organization called the trustee, who will manage the property for its beneficiary, the intended recipient.
 The trustee named in the document is bound by the terms outlined in the trust.

-At Melone Hatley, P.C., we are available to assist you throughout the process – from the creation of a trust to its administration.
-With a broad array of trusts available, we are committed to helping you choose one that best serves your needs now and for the future.
+At Melone Hatley, P.C., we can assist you throughout the trust process, from creation to administration.
+With a broad array of trusts available, we are committed to helping you choose one that serves your needs now and for the future.

-The types of trusts differ widely and are based on when a beneficiary receives the property from the trust, whether the trust can be altered or eradicated, and what guidelines are in place for the trustee.
+The types of trusts differ based on when a beneficiary receives the property from the trust, whether the trust can be altered or eradicated, and what guidelines are in place for the trustee.